-CBIC clarifies the if post sales discount has been given in pursuant to contract at or before sale, GST would not be applicable on such discount however if given discount require some action at dealer end, GST would be applicable on such discounts as separate supply.
+CBIC clarifies its stance on GST on Post sales Discount that if the post-sales discount has been given in pursuant to contract at or before the sale, GST would not be applicable on such discount however if given discount requires some action at dealer end, GST would be applicable on such discounts as a separate supply.

 Applicability and impact of Goods and Services Tax (‘GST’) on sale promotion schemes has always been a complex and litigious issue.
 The Central Board of Indirect Taxes and Customs (‘CBIC’) had earlier issued Circular No. 92/11/2019-GST dated 7 March 2019 providing clarifications on sales promotion schemes under GST.

 Read more about GST impact on sales promotion schemes – Part 1